Back to main page

 To debug issues he needs to contact you.

-Never give out your password
+Never give out your password, only the address

 Is it secure?